Fethiye, Turkey - Travel

 Other Modes of Transport

-Fethiye is quite walkable.
-Streets are well taken care of, and the road infrastructure is optimised for pedestrians.
 Bicycle rentals are popular here.
 People often book safari tours, and for that, ATV quadricycles are available.
-If you prefer to travel by sea, there’s an option of renting a boat or a yacht, and water taxis are available to get to nearby resorts.
+If you prefer to travel by sea, there is an option of renting a boat or a yacht, and water taxis are available to get to nearby resorts.

-How to Get to Fethiye?
+How to Get to Fethiye

 Fethiye Marina

-The city can be accessed by air, land, and sea.
-The nearest airport is Dalaman Airport (DLM), and it takes less than an hour to get to Fethiye.
 You can book direct flights from countries like the UK and Germany.
-However, there are regular flights with a stopover from all over Europe.
-SunExpress, Pegasus Airlines, Turkish Airlines, Wizz Air, Aeroflot, and AJet are some of the airline companies that operate at Dalaman Airport.
-The best option is to go to Istanbul or Ankara and take a domestic flight from Dalaman to Fethiye.
+However, there are regular flights with stopovers from across Europe.
+SunExpress, Pegasus Airlines, Turkish Airlines, Wizz Air, Aeroflot, and AJet are among the airlines that operate at Dalaman Airport.
+The best option is to fly from Dalaman to Fethiye via Istanbul or Ankara.

 You can get here by ferry from the nearby Greek island of Rhodes.
 You may book a day trip to this beautiful seaside resort and enjoy the breezy air during the ride.
 Moreover, one of Turkey’s biggest state roads in the south, the D400 road, runs close to the city, so reaching Fethiye by taxi, bus, or car is very convenient for some visitors.